 Shoppers can find CarMax-certified used vehicles online that are available through 225 stores nationwide.
 Shop by vehicle price, category, brand, model year, popularity and lifestyle (commuter, eco-friendly, family and outdoor), for example.
 Although the website could be easier to navigate, shoppers should be able to find car-buying tips and an easy-to-use car payment calculator. (+)

 TrueCar is a digital automotive marketplace offering more than a million used vehicles, as well as new vehicles, through a network of certified dealerships nationwide.
 TrueCar also is associated with car-buying programs for more than 250 companies, including Sam’s Club.
 Shoppers can use the search tool to screen vehicles by category, price, brand, model, model year, features and more.
 The site indicates whether deals are excellent, great, fair or high-priced based on TrueCar’s analysis of millions of used cars available across the U.S. car loan and car lease calculators also are available. (+)

-Boasting that it offers “the better way to buy or sell a car,” the site provides a step-by-step guide for car buyers, from browsing online to starting your purchase, uploading documents, financing through lending partners such as Santander Consumer USA and, of course, delivery to your door.
+Boasting that it offers “the better way to buy or sell a car,” the site provides a step-by-step guide for car buyers, from browsing online to starting your purchase, uploading documents and, of course, delivery to your door.
 The search tool is simple and easy to use, allowing shoppers to sort through thousands of Vroom-certified, low-mileage cars, trucks and SUVs listed with Carfax vehicle history reports and no-haggle prices. (+)